Department of Community Services

 Our Positions

-As a Community Services Specialist, you’ll work directly with people in our community who are looking for help finding jobs, job training, or housing.
-Your role is to listen, understand their situation, and guide them toward the right resources that can help them move forward.
-You’ll also be part of a team that reaches out to the public, shares information, and maintains up to date databases and records of case management activities.
-This is primarily an outreach position – hope you like hiking!
+As a Community Services Specialist, you’ll work directly with kūpuna in our community who are homeless or at risk of homelessness, looking for stable housing.
+This is a case-management role, balancing compassion with diligence.
+You will work one-on-one with individuals, connecting them with wrap-around services, and checking in with them regularly to verify their needs are being met and their unit is well cared for.
+You’ll also be part of a team that shares information, and maintains up to date databases and records of case management activities.

 What You’ll Be Doing

-• Helping People One-on-One: You’ll meet with individuals to learn about their skills, goals, and challenges.
-Whether they’re looking for a job, trying to get back into school, or need stable housing, you’ll help them figure out the next steps.
+• Helping People One-on-One: You’ll meet with individuals to learn about their skills, goals, and challenges with regard to their housing needs.

-• Creating Personal Action Plans: Once you understand their needs, you’ll work with them to create a plan—like finding the right job training, getting into housing programs, or connecting with support services like childcare or transportation help.
+• Creating Personal Action Plans: Once you understand their needs, you’ll work with them to create a plan—like learning money management skills, getting into other housing programs, or connecting with support services like elder care, accessibility needs, and transportation help.

-• Staying Connected: You’ll keep in touch with each person to make sure they’re making progress and help them if things change along the way.
+• Staying Connected: You’ll be on site, keeping in touch with each person to make sure they’re making progress and help them if things change along the way.

 • Keeping Records: You’ll help keep track of each person’s progress by writing case notes and filling out forms to meet program guidelines.

-• Supporting the Team: You’ll also help with everyday tasks like writing reports or following up with other programs and partners.
+• Supporting the Team: You’ll also help with everyday tasks like writing reports or following up with other programs, housing providers, and partners.

 What You Bring to the Table